ambradan/tendermatch-ai-core/README.md

 Frontend is deployed via Lovable publish.
 Backend is deployed on Railway with automatic scaling.

+For system-level architecture and compliance logic, see the backend repository documentation.

 To deploy frontend:
 1. Open [Lovable](https://lovable.dev/projects/f22ecf68-1ba3-484b-820f-d1e2a44e9548)
 2. Click Share → Publish